Softorage/Softorage/content/get-involved.md

 8. `sysreq`: System requirements
 9. `developer`: Developer(s) of software
 10. `initial_release`: When was the software initially released
-11. `repository`: Where code is hosted, applies only for open-source softwares
+11. `repository`: Where code is hosted, applies only for open-source software
 12. `written_in`: Computer languages the software is written in
 13. `platform`: Platform on which the software runs, usually Operating System for application software or computer language environment for software framework/library
 14. `categories`: What type of software it is.
 Helps with classification